-Download FDF versions of all SIPRI Yearbook summaries published since 2000.
+Download PDF versions of all SIPRI Yearbook summaries published since 2000.

-Summaries of the SIPRI Yearbook in PDF format are available to download in Catalan, Dutch, English, French, German, Italian, Spanish and Swedish.
+Summaries of the SIPRI Yearbook in PDF format will be available to download in Catalan, Dutch, English, French, German, Italian, Spanish and Swedish.

 Each year the publication of the SIPRI Yearbook is preceded by a series of data launches.

-In 2014 SIPRI launched its data on the world's largest arms production and military services companies (the SIPRI Top 100), international arms transfers, world military expenditure and nuclear forces.
+In 2014-2015 SIPRI has launched its data on the world's largest arms production and military services companies (the SIPRI Top 100), international arms transfers, world military expenditure and nuclear forces.